The Maltese Falcon (1941)

-Search Amazon for Humphrey Bogart
+Search Amazon for 'The Maltese Falcon'

 Main Cast

-Mary Astor ...
+Mary Astor...
 Brigid O'Shaughnessy

 Sydney Greenstreet ...
 Kasper Gutman